BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 ## 3. Execution of the screening tool
 ### 3.1 Portable version

 The screening tool aims at providing a centralized place to process built-in functions and deliver patient screening results.
+The tool is embeded in a TKinter GUI as an interactive interface for functionality.
 It is based on WinPython, a portable distribution of Python programming language for Windows and be implemented on a regular PC with Windows 8 or higher version, with >=4GB free space on C drive.
 Additional C drive space is needed for placing the dataset prepared from the previous section and it depends on the size of the dataset.
 The memory requirement depends on the volume of data and details can be found in the next section.
 The vesrion used for development is Winpython64-3.8.3.0 which could be downloaded from [Sourceforge](https://sourceforge.net/projects/winpython/files/WinPython_3.8/3.8.3.0/).

- ***Note**: The software downloading can take approximate 1 hour to 3 hours depending on the internet speed; to unzip the file, overnight unzipping is recommended.*

-The zip file attached contains full WinPython application and supporting document needed for execution.
-Please see the tool maunal [tool_instruction.md](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/tool_instruction.md) for detailed execution instructions.
+The zip file [BoPDdiseasescreening.zip](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/BoPDScreeningTool.zip) contains supporting document needed for execution.
+Please download the file and refer to the tool maunal [tool_instruction.md](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/tool_instruction.md) for detailed execution instructions.

  ***Note**: Executing on WinPython is optional.
 It helps to make the tool as a protable distribtuion even for users without Python or with difficulty installing Python on the computer.
-If here is installed Python3.8 already, the screening tool script from the zip file could be executed directly through local Spyder.*
+If here is installed Python3.8 already, the screening tool script from the zip file could be executed directly through local Python.*

 ### 3.2 Headless version

-After preparing the input dataset as instructed, set the location of input dataset as default directory path, download attached CCSR coding document (v2020-2) to the same location and run the code file for screening result.
-Here is a built-in check for input data standards.
-If data quality check does not pass, here will be a warning message indicating the questionable part and the program will be terminated.
-Please revisit, fix it and rerun.

-Main parts of the package:

-I.	Load in Dataset

-II.
-Data quality check

-III.
-Data Preprocessing

-IV.
-Apply pre-defined inclusion/ exclusion criteria.

-V.	Feature Engineering

-VI.
-Screening Model Implementation
+If a GUI is not needed, the headless version is provided to give the list of patient screening results through executing the code under python environment.
+The zip file [BoPDdiseasescreening_headless.zip](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/BoPDScreening_headless.zip) contains supporting document needed for execution.
+Please downlaod the file and unzip it under C:/ root and refer to read me.txt file for further instructions.

 ## 4. License